RicArora1991/gitsessionbatch_20/Notes.md

 git commit -m "initial commit"

+use different commands like add and commit seperately when adding any file for the first time in git

 git commit -a -m "message"------------this will only be used for those files who are already a part of your git